-Watch the Video I’m being featured this week on a new site called How I Work.
+Watch the Video I was featured this week on a new site called How I Work (now defunct).
 The site is about letting developers watch screencasts to see how other people work and improve their productivity by learning about new tools and practices.
-Given the interest in how focused work in an all inclusive environment can help […]
+Given the interest in how focused work in an all inclusive environment […]

 Entries Tagged as 'misc'